-In this section we explore the posterior distributions (kriging distributions) for the type-G$_1$ models and show that they converge to Gaussian distributions.
-To simplify the notations, we restrict ourself to the mean-zero univariate case, but the results are easily extended to the general multivariate setting for both the type-G$_1$ and type-G$_2$ models.
+In this section we explore the distributions of spatial predictions for the type G$_1$ models and show that they converge to Gaussian distributions as the number of observations goes to infinity.
+This implies that one might as well use the simpler Gaussian model for the purpose of prediction if the data set is sufficiently large.
+Similar issues with related non-Gaussian models have been noted in the mixed effect literature \citep{rubio2018flexible}.
+To simplify the notations, we focus on the mean-zero univariate case, but the results are easily extended to the general multivariate setting for both type G$_1$ and type G$_2$ models.